 A student may withdraw from one or more courses during the add/drop period by doing so on Student Planning.
-After the add/drop period, a student must obtain and file a drop form at the associate dean and Registrar’s Office.
+After the add/drop period, a student must contact the associate dean or registrar.
 A student who wishes to withdraw completely from the School of Law must submit a statement to that effect to the associate dean.

 Refunds are based on Quinnipiac University Policy and the return of unearned Title IV funds as required by the U.S. Department of Education.